chandan-pal/JavaMultithreadingNotes/JavaEE-8.md

 merge is only required when you have a detached copy of the persistence object.
 A detached cobject is one which was read through a different entity manager (or in a different transaction), or one that is cloned, or serialized.

 calling merge on an object will also cascade the merge operation across any relationship that is marked as cascade merge.

+**Detached vs Managed**
+JPA defines two main states for a given persistence context, managed and detached.
+- A managed object is one that was read in the current persistence context or registered with the persistence context.
+The persistence context will track changes to that object and maintain its object identity.
+- A detached object is one that is not managed by the current persistence context.
+This could be an object read through a different persistence context, or an object that was cloned or serialized.
+A new object is also considered detached untill persist is called on it.

+### cascading
+if any operation is performed on an entity and the related entity also needs to be affected, then cascading is needed.

+In JPA there are following cascading types (javax.persistence.CascadeType)
+- ALL : propgates all operations from a parent to a child entity
+- PERSIST : propogates the persist operation from a parent to a child entity.
+- MERGE : propogates the merge operation from a parent to a child entity.
+- REMOVE : propogates the remove operation from parent to a child entity.
+- REFRESH : reread the value of a given instance from the database.
+(In some cases, we may change an instance after persisting in database, but later we nee to undo those changes.
+In this case when we do refresh on parent entity, the child entity also gets reloaded from the database.)
+- DETACH : when the parent entity is detached, the child entity also gets detached.

+Hibernate supports addition cascade types (org.hibernate.annotations.CascadeType)
+- REPLICATE : the replicate option is used when we have more than one datasource and we want the data in sync.
+The sync operation also propogates to child entities whenever performed on the parent entity.
+- SAVE_UPDATE : it's useful when we perform hibernate specific operations like save, update and saveOrUpdate.
+- LOCK : reattaches the entity and its child entity with the persistence context again.
+- DELETE : same as JPA CascadeType.REMOVE